Proto-Indo-European homeland

-The Proto-Indo-European homeland (or Indo-European homeland) was the prehistoric linguistic homeland of the Proto-Indo-European language (PIE).
-From this region, its speakers migrated east and west, and went on to form the proto-communities of the different branches of the Indo-European language family.
+The Proto-Indo-European homeland was the prehistoric homeland of the Proto-Indo-European language (PIE), meaning it was the region where the proto-language was spoken before it split into the dialects from which the earliest Indo-European language later evolved.

-The most widely accepted proposal about the location of the Proto-Indo-European homeland is the steppe hypothesis, which puts the archaic, early and late PIE homeland in the Pontic–Caspian steppe around 4,000 BCE.
-The leading competitor is the Anatolian hypothesis, which puts it in Anatolia around 8,000 BCE.
-A notable third possibility, which has gained renewed attraction due to recent aDNA research, is the Armenian hypothesis which situates the homeland for archaic PIE south of the Caucasus.
+The most widely accepted proposal about the location of the Proto-Indo-European homeland was called the steppe hypothesis.
+It puts the archaic, early, and late PIE homeland in the Pontic–Caspian steppe around 4000 BCE.
+A notable second possibility, which has gained renewed attention during the 2010s and 2020s due to aDNA research, is the Armenian hypothesis, which situates the homeland for archaic PIE ('Indo-Hittite') south of the Caucasus mountains.
+A third contender is the Anatolian hypothesis, which puts it in Anatolia c.
+8000 BCE.
 Several other explanations have been proposed, including the outdated but historically prominent North European hypothesis, the Neolithic creolisation hypothesis, the Paleolithic continuity paradigm, the Arctic theory, and the "indigenous Aryans" (or "out of India") hypothesis.
 These are not widely accepted, and are considered to be fringe theories.

-The search for the homeland of the Indo-Europeans began in the late 18th century with the rediscovery of the Indo-European language family.
+The search for the homeland of the Indo-Europeans began during the late 18th century with the discovery of the Indo-European language family.
 The methods used to establish the homeland have been drawn from the disciplines of historical linguistics, archaeology, physical anthropology and, more recently, human population genetics.

 Hypotheses

 Main theories

-The steppe model, the Anatolian model, and the Near Eastern (or Armenian) model, are the three leading solutions for the Indo-European homeland.
-The steppe model, placing the Proto-Indo-European (PIE) homeland in the Pontic-Caspian steppe around 4,000 BCE, is the theory supported by most scholars.
+The steppe model, the Anatolian model, and the Near Eastern (or Armenian) model are the three main solutions for the Indo-European homeland.
+The steppe model, placing the Proto-Indo-European (PIE) homeland in the Pontic-Caspian steppe about 4000 BCE, is the theory supported by most scholars.

 According to linguist Allan R. Bomhard (2019), the steppe hypothesis proposed by archeologists Marija Gimbutas and David W. Anthony "is supported not only by linguistic evidence, but also by a growing body of archeological and genetic evidence.
-The Indo-Europeans have been identified with several cultural complexes existing in that area between 4,500—3,500 BCE.
+The Indo-Europeans have been identified with several cultural complexes existing in that area between 4500 and 3500 BCE.
 The literature supporting such a homeland is both extensive and persuasive [...].
-Consequently, other scenarios regarding the possible Indo-European homeland, such as Anatolia, have now been mostly abandoned," although critical issues such as the way the proto-Greek, proto-Armenian, proto-Albanian, proto-Celtic, and proto-Anatolian languages became spoken in their attested homeland are still debated inside the steppe model.
+Consequently, other scenarios regarding the possible Indo-European homeland, such as Anatolia, have now been mostly abandoned," although critical issues such as the way the proto-Greek, proto-Armenian, proto-Albanian, proto-Celtic, and proto-Anatolian languages became spoken in their attested homeland are still debated within the context of the steppe model.